Nominated for “Electric Artist of the Year” at the Canadian Maple Blues Awards (2016, 2013)

 Blues Rock Review, Roots Music Report, Confessing The Blues and Blue Monday Monthly have featured Electric Field Holler in their Top Blues Albums of the Year, proving that Blues and Rock n Roll can not only co-exist, but the lines can be blurred between them to create a blazing cathartic experience radiating therapeutic heat for body and soul.

-All of the funds raised from the festival will support a variety of charities, provide local scholarships and projects supported by Westford Rotary Club.
+All of the funds raised by Rotary from the festival will support a variety of charities, provide local scholarships and projects supported by Westford Rotary Club.
 Blues N' Brews is a project of the Westford Rotary Charitable Endowment, Inc.